 4. Cash Out.

-This last option is seldom advisable unless you are in grave need of money now.
+The fourth option is almost never advisable unless you are in desperate need of money now.
 You will be subjected to a 20% federal withholding rate, and could face a 10% early withdrawal penalty if you take the money out before you are 59 ½ years old or if you separate before 55 years old.
-This may result in a large amount of your withdrawal going towards taxes and not into your pocket.
+This could potentially result in a large amount of your savings going towards taxes and not into your back account.
 Additionally, the money won’t keep growing and it will no longer be tax-deferred.
-Therefore, a 401(k) rollover is preferable if you do not need the money in the account immediately.
+Therefore, a 401(k) rollover is preferable if you do not need the money in your pocket immediately.

 - Direct rollover — In a direct rollover, the custodian holding your 401(k) savings will send a check directly to your new retirement account with instructions to put the money into your new plan.
 Each custodian runs differently, so the best first step is to reach out to your previous employer's 401(k) company for their process.